-I have read, understand and agree to abide by, the Code of Conduct.

-- To the best of my knowledge, information and belief, neither I nor any person related to me (within the meaning of the Code of Conduct) has a direct or indirect interest (excluding any interest which is a Sectoral Interest as defined in the Code of Conduct) in a contract or transaction with, or decision to be made by, the Corporation at the date set out below. - OR

-I have, or a person related to me (within the meaning of the Code of Conduct) has, a direct or indirect interest (excluding any interest which is a Sectoral Interest as defined in the Code of Conduct) in a contract or transaction with, or decision to be made by, the Corporation as described below:

-I am a Director or Officer of the following stakeholder of the Corporation:

-Name of organization:
+I have read, un derstand and agree to abide by, the Code of Conduct.
+To the best of my knowledge, information and belief, neither I nor any person related to me (within the meaning of the Code of Conduct) has a direct or indirect interest (excluding any interest which is a Sectoral Interest as defined in the Code of Conduct) in a contract or transaction with, or decision to be made by, the Corporation at the date set out below.
+OR They or a person related to ma (within the magning of the Code of Conduct) has a I have, or a person related to me (within the meaning of the Code of Conduct) has, a direct or indirect interest (excluding any interest which is a Sectoral Interest as defined in the Code of Conduct) in a contract or transaction with, or decision to be made by, the Corporation as described below: I am a Director or Officer of the following stakeholder of the Corporation: Name of organization: Title: Other relationships, interests or associations that may give rise to a conflict of interest: [In this regard, please consider attached list of major suppliers to the Corporation

-Title:

-Other relationships, interests or associations that may give rise to a conflict of interest:

-[In this regard, please consider attached list of major suppliers to the Corporation